 Not all stores sell the non-iodized version, so it is important to note the distinction.
 I use a neti pot to as nasal irrigation when I have allergy issues or when I think a sinus infection is coming on.

 Please note, if you have your own homemade neti pot saline solution you must use non-iodized salt.
 This is an important distinction over regular table salt which typically is iodized table salt.
+You can even buy neti pot salt packets to make this easier.
 What’s with the big hype over sea salt?

 In my experience the use of sea salt in cooking and to flavor food has becoming increasingly popular over the past decade.
 Particularly, the availability of small salt grinders has saturated the market.
 I can easily pick up a plastic grinder filled with sea salt for a few dollars at my local Aldi.